To report information about the Pulse shooting case, call the FBI's tip line at 1-800-CALL-FBI

-Allison Walker, Entertainment Reporter/Anchor
+Allison Walker Torres, Entertainment Reporter/Anchor

-After sitting behind the weekend anchor desk at News 13, Allison is now taking on a high-profile assignment as full-time reporter/field anchor for Central Florida's only local entertainment channel, Central Florida On Demand, Channel 300, Exclusively on Bright House Networks.
+Allison came to News 13 in 2007.
+After sitting behind the weekend anchor desk at News 13, Allison is now taking on a high-profile assignment as full-time reporter/field anchor for News 13 (and Bay News 9 contributor).

-If it's happening around Central Florida, count on Allison to cover the latest in entertainment and celebrity news, with special coverage only for Bright House Networks customers.
+If it's happening around Central Florida, count on Allison to cover the latest in entertainment and celebrity news, with special coverage on Local on Demand, only for Bright House Networks customers on Channel 999.

 Allison's broadcasting career gave her the opportunity to "connect the dots" across America.
 Allison graduated from Georgia Tech, in Atlanta, with a B.S. in Science, Technology and Culture.
 Her professional career began in the Southeast at CNN in Atlanta, first as a reporter for CNN Student News, and then as an associate producer at the Military Desk when the War in Iraq broke out.

 She then moved out West to KLBC in Laughlin, Nevada, where she not only co-anchored the 5 p.m. news, but was also the leading political reporter, drilling both the Nevada and Arizona legislators.
 Allison then moved to Elmira, N.Y., to anchor and produce the weekend 6 and 11 p.m. broadcasts at WETM 18 News.
 Soon, she was promoted to anchor and producer of WETM 18 News at Noon.
 Allison also embraced her position as the station's only health reporter, and contributed general assignment reports daily.